2025-26 Academic Catalog

 SOC 3035/5035 and SOC 3086/5086 have prerequisite of SOC 1000 or SOC 1060.
 SOC 1000 and SOC 1060 can be used to satisfy the Human Condition (Domestic) requirement in the UNIFI/General Education program.

-Certificate in Business Of Health Care Administration for Non-Business Majors
+Certificate in Health Care Administration for Non-Business Majors

 The interdisciplinary Health Care Administration certificate for Non-Business majors includes courses which develop basic business skills for students desiring business careers in health care.
 Both nonprofit and for-profit health institutions such as clinics, hospitals, insurance companies, medical offices, and long-term care facilities require employees with business skills.
 Business professionals manage employees, manage finances, raise funds, reduce and manage risk, work with or for insurance companies, and seek ways to provide effective and cost-efficient care.